TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 One Spanish eating delight is tortilla de potato.
 Along with rice, the potato is a fine indicator of Spain’s history.
 Potato is probably from the batata (sweet potato) that Columbus brought from the New World, though the origin of the introduction of the potato is somewhat controversial.
 First considered nothing more than a curiosity grown in monastic gardens, and even poisonous, it later became a staple especially for the poor and peasants throughout Europe.

 Cultivated for three millennia in South America, the variety we know of was brought to Spain in the last part of the 16th century.
-It’s inexpensive, easy to grow, long lasting, and it soon spread all over Europe.
+It's inexpensive, easy to grow, long-lasting, and it soon spread all over Europe.

-Barcelona cooking class: Raquel cooking her tortilla.
+Barcelona cooking class, where Raquel cooks her tortilla.

 Making the Paella